vanqard/passman/README.md

 ## Motivation

 This package exists to simplify following current best practice with regard to the hashing of user passwords.
-The current absence of an OO context for the password_hash() functions results in developers having to write their own, sometimes incorrect logic to employ those very functions.
+The current absence of an object context for the password_hash() functions results in developers having to write their own, sometimes incorrect, logic to employ those very functions.

 The goal of this package then is to provide a ready made, object oriented implementation that can be community curated for best practice.